Dietary Program – Nutrition

 Highlights of The Center’s cafeteria and nutrition program include:

 - Special diets.
-From gluten-free to low-calorie, The Center’s kitchen can customize a meal plan based on each resident’s specific needs.
+From gluten-free to low-calorie, The Center’s dietary team can customize a meal plan based on each resident’s specific needs.
 Children who are overweight can benefit from our Healthy Lifestyle program.
 We closely monitor a child’s BMI throughout treatment, and by changing the diet can often promote weight loss.
 Kids who are not getting adequate nutrition receive additional portions as needed to meet daily calorie goals, and we can provide nutritional supplements.
 We can also customize meals according to the medications a child takes.

 - Nutrition Education.
-By encouraging residents to “think like a chemist” we teach them about food science and how to combine healthy foods for a diet rich in vitamins and minerals.
+By encouraging residents to “think like a chemist,” we teach them about food science and how to combine healthy foods for a diet rich in vitamins and minerals.
 We also teach healthy portion sizes.

 - Peer groups.
 We offer group sessions for residents who want to meet and discuss their feelings about their bodies and self-image.
 Our registered dietitian talks about proper nutrition and how to shop for the right foods.
 We nurture residents’ self-esteem so they can feel comfortable in their bodies and know they are making the right choices when it comes to exercise and eating a balanced diet.